 Stray Away From Using Third-Party Sources

 Giving feedback via WhatsApp or email might be less time-consuming, but one cannot deny the high chances of misinterpretation often noticed on these platforms.

 For example –

-In this text, it is not clear as to whether if Chris is a bad worker or Mr. Cole just want to add something more to the presentation.
+In this text, it is unclear whether Chris is a bad worker or Mr Cole just wants to add something more to the presentation.

 Timing Is The Key